antonmilev/CText/README.md

 # CText
-# Advanced text processing library in C++ and Python
+# Advanced text processing library for C++ & Python

 ## About